The-Indian-Programmer/error-human-format/README.md

 ## VS Code Extension (Architecture Note)

-`error-humanizer` is designed to be extension-ready.
+`error-human-format` is designed to be extension-ready.
 The core `humanize()` function has no Node.js-specific dependencies and can run in a VS Code extension host.
 A VS Code extension can:

 1. Subscribe to the language server's diagnostic events.
 2. Pass error messages to `humanize()`.